Quand

 career, he returned to the US and started acting and painting.

-See his expressive paintings on The Heart
+See his expressive paintings on The Heart Of Jazz.
+Fortunately

-of Jazz.
+Heart of Jazz.

 Martial

-Solal was awarded the "Prix Django Reinhardt"in 1955.
+Solal was awarded the "Prix Django Reinhardt" in 1955.

 Martial